PhD, Australian National University

 Though an early career academic, she is experienced in media production and presenting for diverse audiences.
 Examples include an interactive network map about international forestry laws, performances about science heroes or the maths of Alice in Wonderland, and news of progress on the global development goals.

-Cobi lives on Kaurna yerta with her family, settlers of Cornish, Dutch, English, Giernesi, Irish, Mauritian and Scottish heritage.
+Cobi lives on Kaurna yerta with her family, settlers of British, Dutch, Giernesi, Irish and Mauritian Creole heritage.
 She is multilingual and supports endangered language revival, currently focused on Kaurna and Guernésiais.
 She has lived on five continents, including a year with the Asia Indigenous Peoples' Pact, which informed and shaped her ongoing support for Aboriginal self-determination, noting sovereignty in Australia was never ceded.
 She supports the Uluru Statement from the Heart.